jaimemartinagui/gvit/README.md

 * 🔄 **Git command fallback**: Use `gvit` for all git commands - unknown commands automatically fallback to git.
 * 🧠 **Remembers your preferences** via local configuration (`~/.config/gvit/config.toml`).
 * 📝 **Tracks environments** in registry (`~/.config/gvit/envs/`) with metadata and dependency hashes.
+* 📊 **Command logging**: Automatic tracking of all command executions with analytics and error capture.
 * 🧘 **Cleans orphaned environments** automatically with `prune` command.
 * 🌳 **Visual command tree** to explore available commands.
 * 🔧 **Flexible configuration**: per-repository (`.gvit.toml`) or global settings.